powersimmani/ACR_alphafold/README.md

 _**citation to be added here**_

-**Please feel free to contact us using 'issues' or the following email address: Hyunjin.Shim@ghent.ac.kr**
+**Please feel free to contact us using 'issues' or the following email address: homin.park@ghent.ac.kr**

 **Contributors**:
  - [Ho-min Park](https://github.com/powersimmani)